Original Hildegard recipe for 45 years

 3. Put the hot water bottle on top.

-4. Secure everything with the dry towel.
+4. Secure with the dry towel.

 5. Lie down and relax for 20–40 minutes.